 - Exogenous ketones and electrolyte supplements tend to have mild laxative properties that can help relieve short-term keto constipation.

-- Exercising is one of the most integral parts of a well-rounded health regimen and staying active is a great way to keep your bowel movements in order.
+- Exercising is one of the most integral parts of a well-rounded health regimen, and staying active is a great way to keep your bowel movements in order.

-- OTC laxatives should be a last resort if more conservative measures don’t relive your constipation.
+- OTC laxatives should be a last resort if more conservative measures don’t relieve your constipation.
 Always be sure to contact your doctor if you experience constipation lasting longer than seven days as it’s doubtful to resolve without further intervention.

 - Maruyama, M., Kamimura, K., Sugita, M., Nakajima, N., Takahashi, Y., Isokawa, O., & Terai, S. (2019).
 The Management of Constipation: Current Status and Future Prospects.
 In Constipation.
 IntechOpen.

 - Koh, A., De Vadder, F., Kovatcheva-Datchary, P., & Bäckhed, F. (2016).
 From dietary fiber to host physiology: short-chain fatty acids as key bacterial metabolites.
 Cell, 165(6), 1332-1345.

 - Cordain, L., Eaton, S. B., Sebastian, A., Mann, N., Lindeberg, S., Watkins, B. A., … & Brand-Miller, J. (2005).
 Origins and evolution of the Western diet: health implications for the 21st century.
 The American journal of clinical nutrition, 81(2), 341-354.